genetrydash/GBDASH/Readme.md

 1. Contact ElAngel or Crafty Jumper on Discord (elangel378,craftyjumper)
 2. Ask About contributing
 3. One of us will respond, and add your contribution

----

-Dev note: This may or may not be continued in the future.